diego-c/obligatory-todo/README.md

 # Descripton
-A simple todo app built with express backend and mongo for persistence
+A simple todo app built with express backend and mongo for persistence.
+Inspired by Colt Steele's Web Developer Bootcamp course on Udemy.

 # Features
 * Authentication